Gavin-McCormick/watttime/README.md

 python manage.py syncdb
 python manage.py migrate
 ````
-Say 'no' if migrate asks you to delete anything, then rerun the command.
+If migrate asks you to delete anything, say 'no' then rerun the command.

 Usage
 -------